SBHI San Diego Recommendations

 School Based Multi-Payer Fee Schedule

-• Partner with San Diego County Office of Education (COE) to provide community support and TA to increase number of school districts participating in the Fee Schedule through partnerships between Local Educational Agency (LEAs) and CBOs
+• Partner with San Diego County Office of Education (COE) to provide community support and TA to increase number of school districts participating in the Fee Schedule through partnerships between Local Educational Agency (LEAs) and CBOs.

-*Services covered by commercial insurance and managed care Medi-Cal to be provided at schools or at sites designated by the LEAs (third cohort application deadline = January 1, 2025, and LEAs will be able to apply for cohorts every 6 months)
+*Services covered by commercial insurance and managed care Medi-Cal to be provided at schools or at sites designated by the LEAs (third cohort application deadline = January 1, 2025, and LEAs will be able to apply for cohorts every 6 months).

 Pediatric Behavioral Health Workforce

-• Engage academic programs and CBOs to develop a behavioral health workforce training hub for the pediatric population to expand community-based training programs for practicum students and associates
+• Engage academic programs and CBOs to develop a behavioral health workforce training hub for the pediatric population to expand community-based training programs for practicum students and associates.

-• Train and expand utilization of Certified Wellness Coaches
+• Train and expand utilization of Certified Wellness Coaches to provide services to youth and families.

-• Support existing advocacy efforts to allow Associates to bill commercial insurance as per SB 855 language
+• Support existing advocacy efforts to allow Associates to bill commercial insurance as per SB 855 language.

-• Support workforce retention efforts, including clinical and reflective supervision
+• Support workforce retention efforts, including clinical and reflective supervision.

 Substance Use Disorders